-While in the Term Mode, interest on the Bonds will be computed on the basis of a 360-day year consisting of twelve 30-day months, and will be payable on June 1 and December 1 of each year commencing December 1, 2020 (each such date, an "Interest Payment Date") to the registered owner as of the record date.
-The record date for the Bonds will be the 15th day of the month immediately preceding the Interest Payment Date.
+The Bonds will mature on the dates and in the aggregate principal amounts, and shall bear interest at the rates per annum (calculated on the basis of a 360-day year of twelve 30-day months), as set forth on the inside cover page of this Official Statement.
+The Bonds will be dated their date of delivery and will bear interest from such date.
+Interest on the Bonds will be payable semiannually on January 1 and July 1 of each year, and at maturity, commencing January 1, 2021, until the principal amount is paid.
+The record date for the Bonds will be the 15th day of the month immediately preceding each interest payment date.
 The Commonwealth will act as its own paying agent with respect to the Bonds.
-The Commonwealth reserves the right to appoint from time to time a paying agent or agents, or bond registrar for the Bonds.
+The Commonwealth reserves the right to appoint from time to time a paying agent or agents or bond registrar for the Bonds.